hyosung11/Launch-School/Courses/journal.md

 16:05 I have been grinding through the study guide reorganization for hours now and it's going well.
 I want to take the interview assessment on Wednesday.

 17:04 Decided to follow the course outline to make the study guide and it's helping me to organize better.

+18:02 Time for dinner.
+I'm almost done with the revised study guide.